frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/rigpl.md

 he managed his invoices in Quickbooks and did accounting in Tally.
 He did not like Tally, because it was difficult to import in Tally.
 He also tried his luck with open-source projects like Openbravo, but their implementation was too complex and implementation cost was high.
-He even tried his own tailor- made software for his business, which did not work.
+He even tried his own tailor-made software for his business, which did not work.
 Just when he was about to give-up, he came across ERPNext.
 He liked ERPNext and the entry-level pricing that allowed him to try it.
-Once he saw the benefits of ERPNext and it’s ability to customise, he replaced Tally and Quickbooks with ERPNext.
+Once he saw the benefits of ERPNext and its ability to customise, he replaced Tally and Quickbooks with ERPNext.

 #### Best Features of ERPNext as per Aditya